What do I like?

 Percolation is easy to define.
 First, discretise your medium.
 Then, pick a parameter \(p\), which you think of as the proportion of blocks that will allow propagation to occur.
 Finally, keep each elementary block independently with probability \(p\), and erase it otherwise.
 We want to know if propagation can go from some portion of the medium to a faraway one.
 In other words, we are interested in the connected components of this random graph, the so-called clusters.
 This is a typical local-to-global question.

-Typically, we take our discrete structure to be a graph, with vertices and edges.
+We usually take our discrete structure to be a graph, with vertices and edges.
 Erasing vertices at random defines site percolation while erasing edges at random yields the so-called bond percolation.
 For concreteness, let us pick one model, say bond percolation.
 There is a critical value \(p_c \in [0,1]\), depending on the graph, such that for every \(p< p_c\), all clusters are finite almost surely while for \(p> p_c\), there is almost surely at least one infinite cluster.
 This is a prototypical example of a phase transition in statistical physics.

 In various contexts, both theoretical and applied, it is natural to assume our graph to be homogeneous (one can also say transitive).
 This means that, before performing percolation, your medium looks the same anywhere you sit.
 A good share of my research efforts is dedicated to understanding percolation on homogeneous graphs.